Hardware Identifiers¶

 In this case issuing a demo license with just a date limitation is advised.

-Execution in a container
+Execution in a container¶

 Depending on how containers are used having hardware identifiers may make sense or no sense at all.
 For instance if containers are used to avoid to pollute the external distribution it makes perfect sense to have an hardware identifier, if users are running dockers in a kubernetes cluster in the cloud it makes no sense at all.

-Hardware Identifier Generation
+Hardware Identifier Generation¶

 The licensed application will call the api method identify_pc to generate an hardware identifier and print it out to the user, the user then will contact the software licensor to get an appropriate license.

-The licensed application can either decide an identification strategy by passing it in the identify_pc parameter hw_id_method (see: LCC_API_HW_IDENTIFICATION_STRATEGY ) or let licensecc automatically choose how to generate the identifier (by passing hw_id_method=STRATEGY_DEFAULT).
-In this case licensecc is able to identify which virtual environment the user is running in and select the appropriate generation strategy.
+In this case licensecc is able to identify which virtual environment the user is running in and select the appropriate generation

 Below the full identifier generation workflow used by the identify_pc method.

-Default identifier generation (implementation details)
+Default identifier generation (implementation details)¶

 This section describes the inner working of the default hardware identifer strategy.

-When the licensed software calls identify_pc with LCC_API_HW_IDENTIFICATION_STRATEGY::STRATEGY_DEFAULT the identifier generation will follow these steps:
+When the licensed software calls identify_pc with LCC_API_HW_IDENTIFICATION_STRATEGY::STRATEGY_DEFAULT

-• It will first look to the environment variable IDENTIFICATION_STRATEGY.
+.
 If set it will use the identification strategy in that variable.

-• It will try to determine which virtual environment the licensed software is running in.
+- It will try to determine which virtual environment the licensed software is running in.

-• If no virtual environment found it will use the strategies in LCC_BARE_TO_METAL_STRATEGIES, it will try them one by one until the first one succeeds.
+If no virtual environment found it will use the strategies in

-• If it detects it’s running in a Virtual Machine it will try the strategies in LCC_VM_STRATEGIES, it will try them one by one until the first one succeeds.
+, it will try them one by one until the first one succeeds.

-if you’re interested in implementing your own hardware identification strategy you can have a look to the library
+- if you’re interested in implementing your own hardware identification strategy you can have a look to the library

 Note

-licensecc will try to validate the identifier using the same strategy that was used to generate it, regardless of what is the default method now in use. eg: disk identifiers will always be validated by DiskStrategy.
+licensecc will try to validate the identifier using the same strategy that was used to generate it, regardless